 In 2008, my wife and I founded a company focusing on usability for software, video games and website usability, called Situated Research.
-We spun off a sister company called CueCamp, which specializes in innovative website design and social media marketing.
-I am a board member of the Naperville Parks Foundation, and also founded the Naperville Business Network with my wife Michel.
+We launched a sister company called CueCamp, which specializes in innovative digital marketing, website design and social media marketing.
+I am a board member of the Naperville Outdoor Alliance, and also founded the Naperville Business Network with my wife Michel.

 Through my life experiences, I have consistently been a person of my word and finished every task that I have started.
 I rely on my listening skills to learn from others’ experiences, and apply my own practical experience in order to get the job done.